New p-adic hypergeometric functions and syntomic regulators: Introduction

 be the cup-product pairing.
 Suppose that $h(\alpha)\not\equiv0$ mod $p$ where $h(t)$ is as above.
 For a pair of integers $(i,j)$ such that $0<i<N$ and $0<j<M$, we put $\omega_{i,j}:=Nx^{i-1}y^{j-M}/(1-x^N)dx$ a regular $1$-form (cf. \eqref{fermat-form}), and $e_{i,j}^{\text{\rm unit}}$ the unit root vectors which are explicitly given in Theorem \ref{uroot-thm}.
 Then we have

+\end{thm} For some elliptic curves, we also have similar results to the above (see \S \ref{gauss-sect} -- \S \ref{elliptic-sect}).
+For the proof of Theorem \ref{intro-thm1}, we employ the main result in \cite{AM} as a fundamental tool to compute the syntomic regulators.
+We share a part of the technique in the proof of \cite[Theorem 4.8]{AM} (see also Remark \ref{rem.miya} below).
+A new ingredient is our function $\cF_{a,b}^{(\sigma)}(t)$ (indeed Theorem \ref{intro-thm0} plays a key role in the proof of Theorem \ref{intro-thm1}).
+This paper focuses on the cup-product of the regulator with a generator of the unit root subspace, that appears in the $p$-adic Beilinson conjecture by Perrin-Riou.

-\end{thm} Similar results hold for other curves (see \S \ref{gauss-sect} -- \S \ref{elliptic-sect}).
-A more striking application of our new function $\cF^{(\sigma)}_{\ul a}(t)$ is that one can describe the syntomic regulators of the Ross symbols in $K_2$ of the Fermat curves. \begin{thm}[Theorem \ref{fermat-main2}] Let $F$ be the Fermat curve over $K$ defined by an affine equation $z^N+w^M=1$ with $N|(p-1)$ and $M|(p-1)$.
+A more striking application of our new function $\cF^{(\sigma)}_{\ul a}(t)$ is that one can describe the syntomic regulators of the Ross symbols in $K_2$ of the Fermat curves. \begin{thm}[Theorem \ref{fermat-main2}] Suppose that $N|(p-1)$ and $M|(p-1)$.
+Let $F$ be the Fermat curve over $K$ defined by an affine equation $z^N+w^M=1$.
 Let $\{1-z,1-w\}\in K_2(F)$ be the Ross symbol \cite{ross2}.
 Let

 where the notation be as in the beginning of \S \ref{fermatcurve-sect}.
 Then for $(i,j)$ such that $i/N+j/M<1$. \end{thm} As long as the author knows, this is the first explicit description of the Ross symbol in $p$-adic cohomology.